A NSERC Alliance research program and United Nations Decade of Ocean Science for Sustainable Development endorsed action under the GO-BC programme

 Coastal ecosystems, including salt marshes, seagrass meadows, kelp forests, and marine soft sediments are increasingly recognized as marine carbon reservoirs, known as blue carbon.
 Yet, despite having the world's longest coastline, Canada has yet to account for ocean carbon sinks in its GHG inventories.

-Our research will produce the critically-needed nationwide assessment of the capacity for Canada's oceans to serve as natural climate solutions, now and in the future.
+Our research is producing the critically-needed nationwide assessment of the capacity for Canada's oceans to serve as natural climate solutions, now and in the future.
+Additionally, in phase 2, we will assess the value and priorities for nature-based solutions in Canadian blue carbon ecosystems.

-This project is endorsed by the Intergovernmental Oceanographic Commission (IOC) of UNESCO as part of the UN Decade of Ocean Science for Sustainable Development 2021-2030.
+This project is endorsed by the Intergovernmental Oceanographic Commission (IOC) of UNESCO as part of the UN Decade of Ocean Science for Sustainable Development 2021-2030 under the GO-BC programme.

 Research Themes